 The Sphinx, located in Egypt below the Giza pyramids and slightly east, is said to be one of the world's oldest and largest monolithic statues.
 It stands 66 feet tall and is 240 feet in length.
 The renowned sleeping prophet Edgar Cayce predicted that the lost records of Atlantis would be discovered in a chamber underneath the paw of the Sphinx.
 This prediction added to the unique mystery of this enormous artifact.

-Experts conclude that the Sphinx was carved from a massive slab of limestone.
-The Smithsonian reports that the face was once painted red and other areas painted blue and yellow, yet no one knows why it was built, who built it or what it represents.
+Experts conclude that the Sphinx was carved from a massive slab of limestone and that the face was once painted red and other areas painted blue and yellow.
+Yet no one knows why it was built, who built it, or what it represents.

 Standing Stones (Menhir)

 The giant stones haunt pastures and hillsides around the world.
-A vast number of standing stones remain in their original positions of circle, henge, horseshoe or oval configurations.
-In his book Before Atlantis, Frank Joseph states there are 50,000 menhirs remaining in Ireland, Great Britain and Brittany and that France boasts 1,200.
+A vast number of standing stones remain in their original positions of circle, henge, horseshoe, or oval configurations.
+In his book Before Atlantis, Frank Joseph states there are 50,000 menhirs remaining in Ireland, Great Britain, and Brittany, and that France boasts 1,200.
 The massive stones range from 10 feet to 30 feet in height and are typically squared and uneven.
 The tops are generally tapered.

-Nearly impossible to date, recent research estimates that many of the stones were set 6,000 to 7,000 years ago.
+Recent research estimates that many of the stones were set 6,000 to 7,000 years ago.
 The Scottish Archaeological Research Framework website depicts many of the Celtic stones with various iconic carvings of animals, objects and Celtic knots.
 Some researchers speculate that the stones were sacred Druid ceremonial structures.
 Others believe the stones were territorial markers or calendars.

 Part of the Tiwanaku complex located in Bolivia on the Altiplano, the age of the ancient site of Puma Punku is still being debated.
-Some experts believe it was created around 500 BC while others place it 12,000 to 17,000 years ago.
-The Incas inhabited the region in 1470 and was considered the place where all life was created.
+Some experts believe it was created around 500 BCE while others place it 12,000 to 17,000 years ago.
+The Incas inhabited the region in 1470, and it was considered the place where all life was created.

 Much of the Puma Punku wall structures appear to have been destroyed during some type of cataclysm.
 The stone retaining walls were precision cut in H-shapes that mystify archeologists.
 If the stones were quarried from a nearby dormant volcano, the tools and means to transport to the site remain a mystery.
 The stones fit together so precisely there isn't enough space for a razor blade to fit between them.

 Located in southern Peru's Nazca Desert, the purpose of the desert drawings knows as the Nazca Lines is debated by scientists, scholars, and theorists.
 When first noticed in 1553, the lines were misidentified as trail markers.
 It wasn't until 1940 that researchers took notice.

-Easter Island is located in the South Pacific Ocean some 2,500 miles east of Tahiti and over 2,300 miles west of Chile.
+Easter Island is located in the South Pacific Ocean, some 2,500 miles east of Tahiti and over 2,300 miles west of Chile.
 It's well-known as the remote Pacific island of over 1,000 unusual statues (moai).
-No one knows how or why the statues were created and up until 2012, it was believed that the statues were simply heads.
+No one knows how or why the statues were created and, up until 2012, it was believed that the statues were simply heads.
 This belief came crashing down when the Easter Island Statue Project excavated two statues and discovered complete bodies buried underneath the stone heads.

-A little-known fact about this locations is the discovery of Rongorongo, a system of glyphs that was discovered during the 19th century.
+A little-known fact about this location is the discovery of Rongorongo, a system of glyphs that was discovered during the 19th century.
 No one has been able to decipher the glyphs.
 Around 24 wood objects, mostly tablets, are inscribed with the glyphs.
 Researches also discovered ornaments, a Chief's staff and a bird-man statue bearing the same glyphs and several petroglyphs (carved stones).

 The Plain of Jars

 Located in the northern Xieng Khuang province of Laos, the jars are made of sandstone.
 Some of the jars weigh approximately one ton and are around 10 feet tall and 3 feet wide.
 Due to the dumping of over 270 million cluster bombs, visitors are allowed to visit only certain sites.
 Site one is open and contains around 300 jars.
 Burial sites are being exhumed that contain human remains and some are in smaller jars.

 The Voynich Manuscript, a centuries-old book, is owned by Yale University and available online to the general public.
 It's called the "most mysterious manuscript in the world."
 The 240-page book is written in a language that no cryptographer has been able to decipher.

 Due to its content, the Voynich Manuscript was declared a hoax, created to fool the German emperor Rudolph II who paid 600 gold ducats for it.
 Recently, a few linguists have stated they've made breakthroughs in identifying structure similarities in the writings, proving the book is not a hoax.
 Until someone is able to decipher the book, its author and contents remain a mystery.

-The story behind its creation is dark and tells how a monk broke his vows and was about to be walled up alive when he cut a deal with the monastery.
-Allow him to write a book filled with all worldly knowledge in one day's time and he would be allowed to live.
+The story behind its creation is dark, and tells how a monk broke his vows and was about to be walled up alive when he cut a deal with the monastery: if they allowed him to write a book filled with all worldly knowledge in one day's time, and he succeeded, then he would be allowed to live.
 In order to meet this impossible task, it's said the Monk traded his soul to the devil.

 Judaculla Rock is a petroglyph located outside Cullowhee, North Carolina.
 It's the largest of its kind in the state and one of the largest petroglyphs in Southeastern US.
 The stone has yet to be deciphered with its various markings, spidery lines, and unusual symbols.
-The stone markings are dated at 10,000 years and has a special connection and meaning to the Cherokee Nation.
+The stone markings are dated at 10,000 years and have a special connection and meaning to the Cherokee Nation.